 Yes, Jira Software is an Agile project management tool that supports any agile methodology.
 Jira is one of the many tools used in DevOps, along with Confluence, Bitbucket, and Opsgenie.
 In addition, teams can easily add the tools they want, such as GitLab and GitHub.

-Is Python enough for DevOps?
+Is Python enough?

 Aspiring DevOps Engineers should make Python your first choice.
 Python is much more likely to be used by your application developers; they will find your ability to dig into code with them very useful.
 Furthermore, Python is an excellent language for deployment automation, scripting, and web development.
 Therefore, it is one of the most suitable languages for DevOps—they utilize it for building custom utilities, building web applications for visualizing custom data, and more.
 In addition, you can create custom scripts or modules to automate your tasks and do other things.

-What is the DevOps Lifecycle?
+What is the standard lifecycle?

 The DevOps Lifecycle is the set of phases involved in the collaboration between the development and operation team tasks for faster software delivery.
 DevOps follows specific processes that include code, build, test, release, deploy, operate, monitor, and plan.